Diagnostic triage in low back pain

 The next step is to recognize the features of nerve root involvement.
 Proper history, clinical features and clinical examination will help to distinguish three subsets of nerve root involvement: radicular pain (sometimes called sciatica), radiculopathy and spinal stenosis.

 Radiculopathy: Radiculopathy is a sign of nerve root dysfunction.
-Sensory alteration along the dermatomal distribution and muscle weakness, as well as hypoactive muscle stretch reflex suggests nerve root dysfunction.
+Sensory alteration along with the dermatomal distribution and muscle weakness, as well as hypoactive muscle stretch reflex, suggests nerve root dysfunction.
 A single positive symptom or sign of sensory or motor deficit confirms radiculopathy.

-Spinal stenosis: Spinal stenosis is common in older age group, however, still present in younger age groups.
-It can be due to degeneration in older patients, or can be either acquired or congenital in younger age group.
-One of the key clinical feature of spinal stenosis is neurological claudication.
+Spinal stenosis: Spinal stenosis is common in the older age group, however, still present in younger age groups.
+It can be due to degeneration in older patients or can be either acquired or congenital in the younger age group.
+One of the key clinical features of spinal stenosis is neurological claudication.
 Neurological examination is often normal.

-I am Bandana Gautam.
-I have completed my Bachelor of Physiotherapy (Honours) degree from Kathmandu University School of Medical Sciences, Dhulikhel, Nepal.
-I have worked as a physiotherapist in both clinical and rehabilitation setup.
-My interest in research has now driven me to work in a low back pain study as a Research Assistant.
-Apart from my clinical and research work, I enjoy reading novels and playing sports (mostly table tennis and basketball).
-My further goal in life is to pursue a higher degree in physiotherapy.
-I want to become a good physiotherapist and a physiotherapy teacher.
+Bandana Gautam completed her Bachelor of Physiotherapy degree from Kathmandu University School of Medical Sciences, Dhulikhel, Nepal.
+She has worked as a physiotherapist in both clinical and rehabilitation setup.
+Her interest in research has now driven her to work in a low back pain study (PEN-LBP Trial) as a Research Assistant.
+Apart from her clinical and research work, she enjoys reading novels and playing sports (mostly table tennis and basketball).
+Her further goal in life is to pursue a higher degree in physiotherapy.
+She wants to become a good physiotherapist and physiotherapy teacher.